 Javonte Williams’ best fits in the 2021 NFL Draft

-As of now, Javonte Williams is locked in at RB3 for me.
-Of the other running backs in the 2021 NFL Draft, he’s the closest to Etienne and Harris.
+As of now, Javonte Williams is locked in as RB3 of the 2021 NFL Draft for me.
+Among the other running backs, he’s the closest to Etienne and Harris.
 He’s not quite at their level; Etienne has the best creation capacity in the draft, and Harris is bigger, more polished, and more impactful as a receiver.
-But the North Carolina running back isn’t far behind with his upside, and he’s an exciting option on Day 2 of the draft.
+But the North Carolina running back isn’t far behind with his upside, and he’s an exciting option early on Day 2 of the draft.

 For teams in need of a workhorse running back, Javonte Williams offers the requisite skill set, and he might be acquired at a better value than the backs above him.
 His contact balance is what jumps off the screen, but Williams truly has modern NFL versatility, and that mitigates the risk factor involved with his selection.
 He’s also set to turn 21 years old in April, so he doesn’t have too much wear on his tires.

 NFL teams Javonte Williams could thrive on